AdobeDocs/analytics-platform.en/help/integrations/attribution-ai.md

 ### Step 2: Set up a CJA connection to Attribution AI datasets

 In CJA, you can now [create one or more connections](/help/connections/create-connection.md) to Experience Platform datasets that have been instrumented for Attribution AI.
-These datasets appears with the "Attribution AI Scores" prefix, as shown here:
+These datasets appear with the "Attribution AI Scores" prefix, as shown here:

 ![AAI scores](assets/aai-scores.png)